 When we're getting ready to move out a tenant, those funds get released from the holding account, and it goes into the clearing account where we are booking, say, cleaning against it or whatever move-out charges need to go against it before we do a final distribution to the tenant.
 So it's just kind of a quick intermediary place where it sits very temporarily before the security deposit gets released and then distributed.

 Kristin Johnson: “Money in should be accounted for immediately as received.
-States will usually dictate how quickly receipts have to be deposited, but our recommendation is that they always get deposited same day with the bank or as soon as practical thereafter.
+States will usually dictate how quickly receipts have to be deposited, but our recommendation is that they always get deposited the same day with the bank or as soon as practical thereafter.

 As far as record-keeping to the owner goes, most states actually mandate that at least monthly reporting happens to the owner.